-Electrochemical Performance of the LCO-LLZTO Composite Cathode.
-The LCO-LLZTO composite cathode is prepared at a sintering temperature of 1050 °C, while the garnet separator requires a sintering temperature of 1175 °C to obtain high relative density (>90%).28 This large difference in processing temperature hinders the fabrication of cathodic half cells in one step, i.e. laminate the cathode tapes and separator tapes together for cosintering.
+Electrochemical performance of the LCO-LLZTO composite cathode

+The LCO-LLZTO composite cathode is prepared at a sintering temperature of 1050 °C, while the garnet separator requires a sintering temperature of 1175 °C to obtain high relative density (> 90%)28.
+This large difference in processing temperature hinders the fabrication of cathodic half cells in one step, i.e. laminate the cathode tapes and separator tapes together for co-sintering.
 Therefore, these two ceramic components have to be prepared separately.
-When these two ceramic components are brought into contact, the rigid interface without chemical bonding raises large resistances for ionic transportation, and the cells composed of them will have low to no electrochemical performance.
+When these two ceramic components are brought to contact, the rigid interface without chemical bonding raises large resistances for ionic transportation, and the cells composed of them will have low to no electrochemical performance.
 Therefore, the interface between the cathode and the separator needs modification.
 To establish a good contact at the interface, an interlayer consisting of the Li+-conductive Si-PEO was employed.
-The flexibility of the polymer helps enlarge the contact area, thus providing sufficient pathways for ionic
+The flexibility of the polymer helps enlarging the contact area, thus providing sufficient pathways for ionic transport across the interface between the two ceramic components.37